 The Evolution of Voice of Customer Market Research

 In the old days of Voice of Customer (VoC) research, everything was done by phone.
 Large call centers owned the world.

 Cubicles upon cubicles of people would be dialing numbers and convincing people to take a phone survey.
 Callers would dial number after number completing 10 to 15-minute phone interviews to households and businesses.

 It is easy to see how the timeline gets extended there and the cost increases quickly.

 With the acceptance and growth of mobile phones, tablets, and PCs over the past decade or two, it has completely revolutionized the market research industry.

 Surveys can be done more quickly, less expensively, and more efficiently.
 The timelines have been cut down from months to hours.

 The costs have been trimmed in half or more.
 Now because everyone has access to a cell phone, market research companies can work lists using phone calls, texts, and emails.
 All to one device.

 When it comes to digital disruption, think about this analogy.

-I saw this image on LinkedIn a few months back.
-Think back 20 years.
-We had 2 rules: (1) do not get into the car with strangers and (2) don't talk to people on the internet.
+I saw a post on LinkedIn a few months back.
+It asked people to think back 20 years.
+We had 2 rules:

 Fast forward 20 years and we are literally summoning strangers from the internet to get into their car and pay them money with services like Uber and Lyft.